 The offender must request a blank DC-949P from the facility clergy staff or designee.
 Copies of the form will not be accepted.
-Clergy and other personal spiritual advisors will not be allowed to visit until the application is approved.
+Clergy or spiritual advisor of record in OPUS must be of the same faith tradition, if not the application will not be approved.
+Clergy and spiritual advisors will not be allowed to visit until the application is approved.
+Clergy and spiritual advisors must have PREA training.
 Completed applications must be returned to the Facility Head where the offender is currently housed.

-Division clergy staff or designee will be responsible for entering the DC-949P application into the OPUS VTS system.
+Division chaplains or a designee will be responsible for entering the DC-949P application into the OPUS VTS system.
 They will also be responsible for validating credentials prior to the application being approved by the Facility Head or designee.

-The Division recognizes the important role that the clergy has on an offender's rehabilitation.
+Prisons recognizes the important role that the clergy has on an offender's rehabilitation.
 When a clergy visit is scheduled, the facility should allow the visit to be conducted in a private setting if possible.
 The clergy visit should not be counted as the standard one visit per week that offenders are allowed.
-Clergy may be approved to visit on more than one offender's visitation list; however, they will not be able to visit with more than (1) one offender at a time.
-Each offender may have only (1) one approved clergy visitor on his/her list at a time.
+Clergy may be approved to visit on more than one offender's visitation list; however, they will not be able to visit with more than one offender at a time.
+Each offender may have only one approved clergy visitor on his/her list at a time.

-- Local and State Family Services or Juvenile Court Services.
+- (c) Local and State Family Services or Juvenile Court Services.
 Employees of local and state family services or juvenile court services including foster parents and group home leaders will be allowed to bring approved children to visit offenders and must supervise the visit at all times.
 These employees will be required to submit a request on office letterhead indicating that his/her purpose complies with this rule.
 The letter must include the name, work information and title of the proposed visitor and that person's driver's license number.
 The employee must present that same license as identification upon arrival at the facility.
 This employee will only be required to complete this application upon initial application even though that employee may bring different children to visit.
 An application will be required for the minor children that the family or court services employee is bringing to visit.
 The minor child(ren) will count as part of the 18 approved visitors, however; the family or court services employee will not. - (d) Law Enforcement and Other Government Officials.
 These individuals have a need in the normal course of their responsibilities to meet with and interview offenders.
 Under normal circumstances, these officers and officials should provide 24 hours' notice prior to the visit.
 They will not be required to complete at DC-949 Visitor Application, however, the staff member scheduling the visit should obtain the following information and record it in the VT02 Visitation Application screen in OPUS. - (1) Name(s) of officer/official - (2) Official employee identification number - (3) Date and time of the visit